-What if Your Pet Gets Injured in a Car Crash?
+Compensation for Injuries to Your Pet in a Car Crash

 Unfortunately, people are not always as cautious as they should be when they bring their pets with them on a car ride.
 Often people simply put their dog in the back seat and let them wander around.
 Throwing caution to the wind like this means pets are at risk for serious injury if a crash occurs.